mahmud-bhuiyan/todo-app-server/README.md

-# Task Management API Documentation
+# Todo App API Documentation

-Welcome to the Task Management API documentation.
+Welcome to the Todo App API documentation.
 This API is implemented using Node.js, Express.js and MongoDB, providing functionality for managing tasks.

 ## Introduction

-This Task Management API is designed to help you efficiently organize and track tasks.
+This Todo App API is designed to help you efficiently organize and track tasks.
 It leverages Node.js for server-side logic, Express.js for routing, and MongoDB for data storage.

 ## Prerequisites